Chart Color Schemes

 Guildford West - Merrylands West's young demographic places it in the bottom 15% of areas nationwide

 Guildford West - Merrylands West has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
 Compared to Greater Sydney, Guildford West - Merrylands West has a higher proportion of residents aged 15-24 (15.2%) but fewer residents aged 35-44 (13.4%).
-Between the 2021 Census and the present day, the proportion of residents aged 15 to 24 has increased from 13.6% to 15.2%, while the proportion of those aged 25 to 34 has decreased from 16.9% to 15.8%.
-By the year 2041, population forecasts indicate significant demographic shifts in Guildford West - Merrylands West.
-The 55-64 age group is projected to grow by 30%, adding 749 residents to reach a total of 3,215.
-Conversely, both the 25-34 and 0-4 age groups are expected to decrease in number.
+Between the 2021 Census and now, the population aged 15 to 24 has increased from 13.6% to 15.2%, while the 25 to 34 age group has decreased from 16.9% to 15.8%.
+By 2041, significant demographic changes are projected for Guildford West - Merrylands West.
+The 55-64 age cohort is expected to grow by 30%, adding 749 residents and reaching a total of 3,215.
+Conversely, both the 25-34 and 0-4 age groups are projected to decrease in number.